Everything Your Teen Wants for Christmas, According to TikTok

-Hey, parents, listen up -- we know teens are hard to shop for.
+If you're stumped on the perfect gift that's fun for the choosey teenager in your life, listen up!

+We know teens are hard to shop for.
+And while there are great gift guide lists out there for the best gifts under $50, best gifts under $25, those aren't quite the right spot to find the right gift idea for a teen boy or teenage girl.
+And no, it's not a gift card.
 To help you pick the perfect holiday gift they'll actually like and use, we went directly to the source of where teen trends start: TikTok.

 Fashion